Microsatellite: Structures, locations, and functions

 A microsatellite is a tract of tandemly repeated (i.e. adjacent) DNA motifs that range in length from one to six or up to ten nucleotides (the exact definition and delineation to the longer minisatellites varies from author to author), and are typically repeated 5–50 times.
 For example, the sequence TATATATATA is a dinucleotide microsatellite, and GTCGTCGTCGTCGTC is a trinucleotide microsatellite (with A being Adenine, G Guanine, C Cytosine, and T Thymine).
 Repeat units of four and five nucleotides are referred to as tetra- and pentanucleotide motifs, respectively.
 Most eukaryotes have microsatellites, with the notable exception of some yeast species.
 Microsatellites are distributed throughout the genome.
 The human genome for example contains 50,000–100,000 dinucleotide microsatellites, and lesser numbers of tri-, tetra- and pentanucleotide microsatellites.
 Many are located in non-coding parts of the human genome and therefore do not produce proteins, but they can also be located in regulatory regions and coding regions.

 Microsatellites in non-coding regions may not have any specific function, and therefore might not be selected against; this allows them to accumulate mutations unhindered over the generations and gives rise to variability that can be used for DNA fingerprinting and identification purposes.
 Other microsatellites are located in regulatory flanking or intronic regions of genes, or directly in codons of genes – microsatellite mutations in such cases can lead to phenotypic changes and diseases, notably in triplet expansion diseases such as fragile X syndrome and Huntington's disease.

 Telomeres are linear sequences of DNA that sit at the very ends of chromosomes and protect the integrity of genomic material (not unlike an aglet on the end of a shoelace) during successive rounds of cell division due to the "end replication problem".
-In white blood cells, the gradual shortening of telomeric DNA has been shown to inversely correlate with aging in several sample types.
+In white blood cells, the gradual shortening of telomeric DNA has been shown to inversely correlate with ageing in several sample types.
 Telomeres consist of repetitive DNA, with the hexanucleotide repeat motif TTAGGG in vertebrates.
 They are thus classified as minisatellites.
 Similarly, insects have shorter repeat motifs in their telomeres that could arguably be considered microsatellites.